We’ll bounce back from COVID-19, but let’s agree not to bounce back from digitalization

 We and our clients witnessed the immediate benefits.
 Applying digitalization technologies like AI, RPA and blockchain reduced the cost per unit as fewer manual actions were required and had the added benefit of reducing the risk of mistakes or fraud.
 It also improved end-to-end processing time per unit and it allowed for more structured digital processing of files and documents.
 The created structure helped to minimize the impact of operational teams working remotely.
 Sure, technology is not a full replacement of good-old human efficiency, but we have to admit that automation can help organizations focus their people resources in the right areas and augment and improve operational efficiency.
 At least, automation can be transformational if we do it correctly.
-Like our CEO Elie Girard stated in his recent blog: “… At Atos, we strongly believe that the new digital and distributed way of working imposed by the COVID-19 crisis is sustainable and can lead to better outcomes for companies that fully embrace the change.
+At Atos, we strongly believe that the new digital and distributed way of working imposed by the COVID-19 crisis is sustainable and can lead to better outcomes for companies that fully embrace the change.
 In that regard, the focus should not be “will we all work from home?” or “will we all come back to the office?”, but rather “how can we make work frictionless in every environment?”

 In other words, we need to fully embrace digitalization as whole, unified companies.
 Starting with a renewed digital strategy that enables ‘frictionless working’.
 Most of the world is planning and assuming we’ll all be able to work in offices again after this summer of 2021.
 As was researched by McKinsey in November of 2020, many business leaders fully intend to maintain and leverage let the new tech-enabled work efficiencies to increase employee satisfaction and minimize location-based risks.